Our blood sugar levels provide an overview of overall health and indicate how an individual's body is managing diabetes.

 Typically, food or any drink with 15 grams of carbohydrates is sufficient to bring blood sugar levels back into a safe range.

-Check the blood sugar level 15 minutes after having or drinking something to treat hypoglycaemia.
+Check your blood sugar level 15 minutes after consuming something to treat hypoglycemia.
 If the blood sugar is still low, eat or drink any one of the sugary items again.
 Repeat this until blood sugar is above 70mg/dl.
 When you feel better have a snack or a meal to maintain blood sugar from dropping again.

 Conclusion: